• About Us

 San Diego 1,003,441Los Angeles 553,789Riverside 499,160Santa Barbara 440,645San Luis Obispo 417,718Monterey 369,345Ventura 326,447 San Bernardino 276,010 San Benito 246,623 Santa Clara 188,427 Orange 111,550 Marin 37,566 San Mateo 36,152 Santa Cruz 32,328

 Acres of chaparral from Fried, J.S., C.L.
 Bosinger, and D. Beardsley.
 2004.
-Chaparral in Southern and Central Coastal California in the Mid-1990's.Map from Parker, V.T.
+Chaparral in Southern and Central Coastal California in the mid-1990s.Map from Parker, V.T.
 2020.
 Chaparral of California.
-In Goldstein, M.I, DellaSala, D.A., (eds.), Encyclopedia of the World's Biomes.
+In Goldstein, M.I., DellaSala, D.A., (eds.), Encyclopedia of the World's Biomes.
 Elsevier.
-Addendum: there's a small patch of chaparral in the southwestern corner of Imperial County that barely shows, but it's there!
+Addendum: There's a small patch of chaparral in the southwestern corner of Imperial County that barely shows, but it's there!

 The Basics